WorldatWork Alliance for Work-Life Progress Innovative Excellence Award

-Summary description of the program or initiative along with the following components:
+Summarize the program or initiative and include the following components:

-Describe how the program/initiative is either: 1) a 'new practice for the work-life field' or 2) a 'new approach' to the development or implementation of an existing practice.
+- How the program/initiative is either: 1) a "new practice for the work-life field" or 2) a "new approach" to the development or implementation of an existing practice.

 Rationale and Vision

-How does the rationale and vision of this program support your organization's mission, business goals, or work-life strategy?
+- How do rationale and vision of this program support your organization's mission, business goals or work-life strategy?

 Responsiveness to Need

-How does the initiative respond to employees' or other target population's work-life needs?
+- How does the initiative respond to employees' or other target population work-life needs?

-How is the ongoing evaluation and continuous improvement achieved?
+- How do you acheive ongoing evaluation and continuous improvement?

-What new ideas or processes have been considered or implemented?
-Were there any barriers and/or challenges faced?
+- What new ideas or processes have been considered or implemented?
+Were there any barriers and/or challenges?
 If so, how were they addressed?